AggieSportsAnalytics/FantasyChatbot/README.md

 ### 🏁 AI-powered Chatbot for draft and trade guidance in Fantasy Football and Basketball

-Over 60 million Americans play fantasy sports every year.
-HIKE is a chatbot for amazing personalized guidance in Fantasy Football and Basketball.
+Over 60 million Americans play fantasy sports per year.
+Many players depend on online tools to get trade and draft guidance.
+Yet, every trade analyzer on the market is purely data driven and poorly designed.
+Our project aims to revolutionize fantasy sport trade analyzers.
+HIKE is a chatbot for amazing personalized advice in Fantasy Football and Basketball.
 It provides conversational advice using a combination of time series analysis, score projections, and LLM-powered sentiment analysis.
-HIKE is the ultimate algorithm for Fantasy players to make decisions on drafting and trading players.
+This project is built in Python using libraries like LangChain, Statsmodels, and Streamlit.

 # 🔑 Key Features